-BLE113 is a Bluetooth Smart module targeted for small and low power sensors and accessories.
-It integrates all features required for a Bluetooth Smart application: Bluetooth radio, software stack and GATT based profiles.

-BLE113 Bluetooth Smart module can also host end user applications, which means no external micro controller is required in size or price constrained devices.

-BLE113 module has flexible hardware interfaces to connect to different peripherals and sensors.
-BLE113 can be powered directly from a standard 3V coin cell battery or pair of AAA batteries.

-In lowest power sleep mode it consumes only 500nA and will wake up in few hundred microseconds.
+BLE121LR is a Bluetooth Smart Long Range targeted for Bluetooth Smart applications where the best possible RF performance and range are required.
+At +8 dBm TX power and -98 dBm sensitivity BLE121LR has best-in-class RF performance and can provide Bluetooth Smart connectivity up to 450 meters.
+BLE121LR integrates all features required for a Bluetooth Smart application: Bluetooth radio, software stack and GATT based profiles, and it can also host end user applications, which means no external micro controller is required in size, or power constrained devices.
+BLE121LR Bluetooth Smart module also has flexible hardware interfaces to connect to different peripherals or sensors.
+Although BLE121LR Bluetooth Smart Lona Module is target for applications requiring high RF performance, it is still has relatively low power consumption and can be power using a standard 3V coin cell batteries.